-The emerged from the ground with a painful leg, aching head, then arms that embraced Grim and Dral's two boy-sized bodies with one man-sized hug.
+Thel emerged from the ground with a painful leg, aching head, then arms that embraced Grim and Dral's two boy-sized bodies with one man-sized hug.
 Thankful that he could feel his limbs, and that they were working.

 "My sons carry powerful magic," Prim announced, proudly.
-Seemingly as proud of his boys as he was glad to finally see super-strength Thel, his rival, who had never gotten so much as a single cut in battle with man or beast, brought down to being 'mortal'.
+Indeed, he was as proud of his boys as he was glad to finally see super-strength Thel, his rival, who had never gotten so much as a single cut in battle with man or beast, brought down to being 'mortal'.
 "Yes, my sons carry powerful magic in their hands and heads."

-"But..." the Huntress said, after which she purposely delayed.
-"Not as much magic as we do in our settlement," she said.
+"But..." the Huntress pointed out, after which she purposely delayed the rest of her claim.
+"They do not have as much magic as we do in our settlement."
 With that, the woman from the 'better and more accomplished' place she declined to name or locate picked up her admired but not touched spear, and uneaten game.
-Then left the village, disappearing into woods on the her shoes with wooden soles.
-Followed by no one and nothing, except the curious eyes of the Grim and Dral, who were both determined to follow those footprints wherever they led, without of course telling anyone else.
+Then left the village, disappearing into woods on her shoes with wooden soles.
+She was followed by no one and nothing, except the curious eyes of the Grim and Dral.
+They were both determined to follow those footprints wherever they led, without of course telling anyone else.

-Promethius admittedly was new to shape shifting, his penis tiny but still intact in front of the vaginal opening he had made for himself as the Huntress which, perhaps if he was better at this skill, could have led to a uterus capable of bearing children.
+Promethius admittedly was new to shape shifting.
+His penis was tiny but still intact in front of the vaginal opening he had made for himself as the Huntress which, perhaps if he was better at this skill, could have led to a uterus capable of bearing children.
 But, experiencing life as a female humanoid was instructive to him, scientifically and artistically.
 Indeed, he considered the logical fact and expansive methodology that if 'healer of the body', Runl Dral would spend some time living as RunlA Dral, even in clothing and social status, he could experience what women go through biologically and otherwise, and therefore be a better healer of their bodies.

-As for Ewit, pleaser-and-wanting-to-be-server of the soul Grim, that was another story.
-Grim, being more imaginative and artistic than the now technologically obscessed and, to a limited extent, super-skilled brother, seemed to enjoy wearing female attire when acting out female characters in song and non-musical theatrical presentations, keeping them on longer than the performance required and maintaining that attire when in his private music-writing room.
+As for Ewit, pleaser-and-wanting-to-be-server of the soul, Grim, that was another story.
+Grim, being more imaginative and artistic than the now technologically obsessed and, to a limited extent, super-skilled brother, seemed to enjoy wearing female attire when acting out female characters in song and non-musical theatrical presentations.
+He kept them on longer than the performance required and often maintained that attire when in his private music-writing room.
 A good thing, as long as he didn't become so 'different' than the men in the still 'men must be men and women must be women' that he would get raped up the ass by Thel et al. Or, worse, be scolded into not investigating and USING the female side of his Soul by his traditional, and psychologically powerful, 'every man's man' father, Prim.

-But, such experiments would have to wait, as Promethius, while delaying his transformation from female Huntress into male explorer, noted lights in the sky from flying craft which were not from his planet, but the other 'advanced' civilization which was on a collision course with eventually destroying itself in a war those two worlds were engaged in.
-But even more importantly, other lessons had to be learned by evolving mortals and 'gods to be', against a time clock which Promethius had set into motion which didn't coincide with the timetables of his boss, and father, Zues, Mother Nature or Spirit, big S, within every being which ruled all gods, no matter what planet they came from.
-Spirit which perhaps would be discovered, and not misrepresented, by humans on this third planet from the sun.
+But, such experiments would have to wait.
+Promethius, while delaying his transformation from female Huntress into male explorer, noted lights in the sky from flying craft which were not from his planet, but the other 'advanced' civilization which was on a collision course with eventually destroying itself in a war those two worlds were engaged in.
+But even more importantly, other lessons had to be learned by evolving mortals and 'gods to be', against a time clock which Promethius had set into motion.
+Such wasn't in accord of course with the timetables of his boss, and father, Zues, Mother Nature or Spirit, big S, within every being which ruled all gods, no matter what planet they came from.
+Spirit which, perhaps, would be discovered, and not misrepresented, by humans on this third planet from the sun.